 Look for the best possible deals

-Sure, this is still a little more effort than just buying something the moment that you see it, but the reality is that paying a little bit more attention to where you’re spending your money can make a huge difference at the end of each month.
+Sure, this is still a little more effort than just buying something the moment you see it, but the reality is that paying a little bit more attention to where you’re spending your money can make a massive difference at the end of each month.

 Don’t be too impulsive.
-If you see something that you want, there is almost always going to be a place where you can find it cheaper.
+If you see something you want, there is almost always going to be a place where you can find it cheaper.

 Settle your debts

-People assume that spending a little bit here and there isn’t going to make any difference to their bank balance, and sure, a single purchase probably won’t.
+People assume that spending a little bit here and there isn’t going to make any difference to their bank balance, and a single purchase probably won’t.
 But the thing about those little purchases is that they add up surprisingly quickly.